 A long overdue testament to the courage and skill of black cowboys, Black Cowboys of the Old West finally gives these courageous men their rightful place in history.

 Tricia Martineau Wagner has a B.A. in Elementary Education and attended the University of Toledo and Miami University, Ohio.
 She taught elementary school and was a reading specialist for twelve years.
-Professional associations are: Society of Children's Book Writers & Illustrators and the Evangelical Press Association.
+She is member of the Society of Children’s Book Writers & Illustrators and the Evangelical Press Association.